AlgorithmicResearchGroup/ML-Research-Agent/README.md

-# AI Research Benchmark Baseline Agent
+# ML Research Benchmark Baseline Agent

-The AI Research Benchmark Baseline Agent is a multi-agent system designed to serve as a baseline for various AI and machine learning tasks.
+The ML Research Benchmark Baseline Agent is a multi-agent system designed to serve as a baseline for various AI and machine learning tasks.
 This agent provides a foundation for comparing and evaluating more advanced AI systems across a range of research areas.

 ## Features